Petra – Out of my League?

 SONY DSCIf you win or place, does it excite you to get a ribbon or medal?
 Do you have every medal or ribbon you’ve ever got, or is it a just a matter of time before it’s in the garbage?

-Most people like receiving a race award, especially if it’s rare when get one.
+Most people like receiving a race award, especially if earning one is a rare occasion.
 Top-notch runners probably have a box or closet full of them.

 I know a runner who is not excited about receiving race awards, which is how I feel about it.
 He thinks awards, especially just for participating makes the entry fee higher.
 Better to eliminate them and make the entry fee lower.